WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/emails-and-key-milestones.md

 2. Create one page summary report document in Sharepoint and link to wiki onboarding page.

 ## Second last week

+To find out actual dates for your intake, go to [the Student intake dates page](intake_dates).

 1. Share practice presentation,
 2. Finalise the onboarding page on the wiki,
 3. Practice presentation in the weekly project meeting, and
 4. Submit one page summary report.

 ## Last week

+To find out actual dates for your intake, go to [the Student intake dates page](intake_dates).

 1. Do the final presentation.

 ## Onboarding emails